 |Tom and I and Lisa and Barry, our new friends.
 They visited us in Ireland in 2019, and we are close in touch.

-Each year at Christmas time, we receive many requests for Tom’s Irish Cream recipe which is comparable to Bailey’s Irish Cream, without all the chemicals and artificial ingredients used in commercial production.
+“Each year at Christmas time, we receive many requests for Tom’s Irish Cream recipe, which is comparable to Bailey’s Irish Cream, without all the chemicals and artificial ingredients used in commercial production.

 Some years we saved wine bottles as we used them, washing them in the dishwasher and storing them in bottle boxes from any liquor store.
 This avoided the cost of the bottles.
 In those cases, we only had to buy the corks.